Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Motivating example: data on wearable accelerometer devices from NHANES 2011-2014

-In this paper, each individual's accelerometer measurements $\{A_{ij}\}_{j=1}^{n_i}$, $i=1,\dots,n$, are studied without regard for their ordering.
-We consider the empirical quantile function, $Y_i(t)=\hat{Q}_i(t)$, for $t \in [0,1]$, as the response in the regression model.
-Here, $\hat{Q}_i= \hat{F}^{-1}_{i}$ is the generalized inverse of the empirical cumulative distribution function $\hat{F}_{i}\left(a\right)=\frac{1}{n_i} \sum_{j=1}^{n_i} 1\{A_{ij} \leq a \}$, $a \in \mathcal{R}$ for the physical activity values for the $i$-th individual.
-In order to illustrate clearly the difficulty of analyzing raw physical activity data in which different participants are monitored during different periods and in different experimental conditions, Figure \ref{fig:raw} shows the plot of observed $A_{ij}$ against $m_{ij}$ for an arbitrary participant in our study (top panel).
-The bottom panel shows the empirical quantile functions of all participants after transforming the raw time series physical activity data into distributional quantile physical activity representation.
-Quantile physical activity representation overcomes the problem of summary physical activity when the raw time series have different lengths.
-In addition, the new representation uses all accelerometer intensities (over a continuum) to construct the new physical activity functional profile, unlike traditional representations of physical activity that summarize the information in the form of a compositional vector.
+In this paper, each individual's accelerometer measurements $\{A_{ij}\}_{j=1}^{n_i}$, $i=1,\dots,n$, are studied without regard to their ordering.
+They are thus characterized by the empirical quantile function, $Y_i(t)=\hat{Q}_i(t)$, for $t \in [0,1]$, which will be used as the response in the regression model.
+Here, $\hat{Q}_i(t)= \inf\{a\in \mathbb{R}: \hat{F}_{i}(a)\geq t\} $ is the generalized inverse of $\hat{F}_{i}\left(a\right)=\frac{1}{n_i} \sum_{j=1}^{n_i} 1\{A_{ij} \leq a \}$, $a \in \mathbb{R}$, the empirical cumulative distribution function for the physical activity values for the $i$-th individual.
+In order to illustrate clearly the difficulty of analyzing raw physical activity data from participants who are monitored during different periods and in different experimental conditions, Figure \ref{fig:raw} shows the plot of observed $A_{ij}$ against $m_{ij}$ for an arbitrary participant in our study.
+In Figure \ref{fig:raw2}, the left panel shows the empirical quantile functional representation of the physical activity measurements of the participant whose raw measurements are shown in Figure \ref{fig:raw}, while the right panel shows the empirical quantile functions of all participants after transforming the raw time series physical activity data into distributions of the physical activity.
+Quantile function representations of the physical activity trajectories overcome the problems of the traditional summary metrics of physical activity when the raw time series have different lengths.
+In addition, the new representation uses all accelerometer intensities (over a continuum) to construct the new physical activity functional profile, generalizing traditional metrics of physical activity that summarize the information in a compositional vector.

+The precise relationship between the distributional representation and traditional compositional metrics can be understood as follows.
+Given a subject's cumulative distribution function (CDF) of physical activity, $\hat{F}_i(a)$, a compositional metric is formed by creating bins $[a_{j-1}, a_j]$ for $a_0 < a_1 < \ldots < a_M$.
+This process results in an $M$-dimensional compositional vector $\mathbf{U}_i$, where each component is defined as

+Thus, any desired compositional information can always be derived from the distribution, and the distributional representation can be thought of as a continuous extension of the compositional approach.
+Most importantly, when physical activity distributions are the responses in a regression model, distributional predictions produced by the regression fit can always provide \emph{any} desired compositional information regardless of the choice of bins or thresholds $a_j$, \(j = 0, 1, \ldots, M\).